 However, you can also contact a website owner with no intentions of advertising on their website and get their traffic data purely for spying into their data.
 Here, you cross an ethical line but it is up to you 🙂

-There you have it, 7 of the best tools you can use to check website traffic of your competitors and your own site.
+There you have it, 7 of the best tools you can use when it comes to how to check traffic on website of your competitors and your own as well.
 Consider the pros and cons of each, so you can decide on the right tool that works perfectly to meet your needs.